 We paid AUD $1,200 per person for economy return flights in peak travel season in the Philippines.

-At the time of writing in March 2024, booking a few months in advance seems to yield flight fares starting from around $769 return in off-peak season.
-At the time of booking, we could have booked flight-only fares (e.g. excluding luggage, seats and meals which are all included with PAL) with Scoot for around $600 each.
+At the time of updating this article in July 2025, booking a few months in advance seems to yield flight fares starting from around $990 return in off-peak season.
+In comparison, we could have booked flight-only fares (e.g. excluding luggage, seats and meals which are all included with PAL) with Scoot for around $550 – 600 each.

 As to be expected, flying on the only direct flight, and with a full-service carrier, does attract a premium compared to other flight alternatives.